castein105/105-Unit-3/README.md

 ### Map Visualization
 This visualization shows the total number of health care proffesionals by county in North Carolina and New Jersey.
 Total Healthcare proffesionals is the sum of **primary care providers, mental health providers, and dentists**.
 This visualization was created using the "NC_NJ_subset."

 In this map, the darker shades of blue represent a high number of healthcare proffesionals, while the lighter shades of blue represent a low population of healthcare proffesionals.
 Compared to the previous visualization, this visualization provides a geographical understanding of where the most healthcare proffesionals are located in each state.
-Oftentimes, the darker colored counties are more urban counties with higher populations, while the lighter shaded counties are more rural with lower populations.
+Oftentimes, the darker colored counties are more urban with higher populations, while the lighter shaded counties are more rural with lower populations.

 ![Visualization 2](https://user-images.githubusercontent.com/118193891/203073603-d8ccfcca-847e-41ba-b1af-78627c151e84.jpg)